 Adding good compost to your garden and using it when you’re growing plants and vegetables is like giving them vitamins.
-Good composmit doesn’t just enrich the soil with nutrients, but it also provides an environmentally sound way of recycling your organic materials.
+Good compost doesn’t just enrich the soil with nutrients, but it also provides an environmentally sound way of recycling your organic materials.
 Making your own compost isn’t difficult, in fact, it’s very easy and it is made much easier and cleaner if you use a compost bin.
 Gone are the days when you needed to have a vast compost pile.
 Nowadays, the best compost bins are neat, very easy to use and a great way to save money when you’re growing your own vegetables.
+We’ve looked at the best composting bins for your garden waste and kitchen waste, so you can use the compost you make in your vegetable garden!

 We really don’t recommend stinting on using the best compost, especially for growing vegetables – as the nutrients you put into the vegetables will be going into you!
 And while there are excellent commercial composts, if you’re working on growing vegetables for the long term, then it’s a great way to save on compost, soil improvers and fertilizers.